 Establish the initial height where you want to start.
 With the help an assistant, place the bottom of the grade rod at your desired height.
 The starting height or site needs to have already been decided for the drainage project.
 Mark the boundaries of your drainage project using wooden stakes.

 With the laser level firmly mounted on the point of interest, take readings and determine the inclination or degree of descent.

 Having established the direction and inclination of your drainage, make the necessary changes.
-Depending on your measurements, cut or fill the area so as to come up with a gentle slope which will allow water to flow in one direction.
+Depending on your measurements, cut or fill the area so as to come up with a gentle slope that will allow water to flow in one direction.
 For this, you’ll need a laser level with slope.
 Ideally should be a green beam laser level since they are more visible for outdoor tasks than the red laser levels.
 Here are some basic differences and pros and cons when it comes to green laser vs red laser levels.

 Repeat the steps until you have established a fully functional drainage system.
 Note that the initial stages of any drainage system involve establishing a gradient.
 Afterwards, other aesthetics follow.

 When the laser level beeps indicating a lock or level surface, make adjustments on the grade rod either upwards or downwards at an angle.

 Other modifications such as determining how vast the area of interest should be and the length of the drainage system are dependent on the needs of the overall project.
 For construction tasks of this nature, it is recommended to use self-adjusting or automatic laser level equipment.